Five tips for faster GitHub Actions

 guestbook-go

-installing Go from official website and run go test
+installing Go from official website and run go test can take up to 25s.

 - name: Install Go